ThomasAndrewMacLean/wijdragenzorg/README.md

 add script to block in airtable to trigger deployment

-find and replace every next_template with the name of your new repo
+find and replace every wijdragenzorg with the name of your new repo

 Add secrets (airtable app, airtable api key, github deploy token) to github secrets